JonnoB/rSETSe/README.md

 # N.B

 Currently only the main functions have example code available see the links above for more indepth code examples.

+# Cite

+When using this package please cite the paper [The spring bounces back](https://arxiv.org/pdf/2007.09437.pdf)